mario-linov/graphs4cfd/README.md

 ## Examples

 There are examples of how to use Graphs4CFD for training and inference in the [examples/](https://github.com/mario-linov/graphs4cfd/tree/main/examples) folder.

-To clone the jupyter notebooks in the [inference/](https://github.com/mario-linov/graphs4cfd/tree/main/examples/inference) folder you need to have [Git LFS](https://git-lfs.com/) installed.
+:warning:To clone the jupyter notebooks in the [inference/](https://github.com/mario-linov/graphs4cfd/tree/main/examples/inference) folder you need to have [Git LFS](https://git-lfs.com/) installed.
 On Ubuntu, Git LFS can be installed painlessly by running:

 ```bash